Fact: Conventional crib mattresses can contain a toxic mix of chemicals

 These chemicals are neuro-toxins, yet they are used in so many products we depend on daily.
 Children are far more vulnerable to toxic chemicals than adults are, especially in the first few years of brain development and physical growth.
 Studies show there is a strong correlation between these neuro-toxic chemicals and the causes of a host of illnesses including ADHD, Childhood Wheeze, Asthma and even Sudden Infant Death Syndrome.

-Considering infants and toddlers spend so much of their time nestled in bed at night and at naptime, choosing a crib mattress that does not contain dangerous chemicals is one of the wisest choices parents can make to protect their children.
+Considering infants and toddlers spend so much of their time nestled in bed at night and at naptime, choosing a crib mattress that does not contain harmful chemicals is one of the wisest choices parents can make to protect their children.

 Why Choose Organic?